-- Generally have a more favourable prognosis than anterior myocardial infarction (in-hospital mortality only 2-9%), however certain factors indicate a worse outcome.
+Inferior myocardial infarction (MI) accounts for 40-50% of all MIs.
+It generally has a more favourable prognosis than anterior myocardial infarction (in-hospital mortality only 2-9%), however certain associated features indicate a worse outcome

-- ST elevation in leads II, III and aVF
+- ST elevation in leads II, III, aVF

-- Progressive development of Q waves in II, III and aVF
+- Progressive development of Q waves in II, III, aVF

 Which Artery is the Culprit?

-Inferior STEMI can result from occlusion of all three coronary arteries:
+Inferior STEMI can result from occlusion of any of the three main coronary arteries:

-While both RCA and circumflex occlusion may cause infarction of the inferior wall, the precise area of infarction in each case is slightly different:
+While both RCA and LCx occlusion may cause infarction of the inferior wall, the precise area of infarction and thus ECG pattern in each case is slightly different:

 These differences allow for electrocardiographic differentiation between RCA and LCx occlusion.